Charlottesville Shows That States Must Amend Their Open-Carry Laws

 Some of these laws do not simply tie the hands of local officials, they actually threaten them.
 Kentucky lawmakers, for example, in 2012 made it a criminal offense for local officials to violate the state’s firearms preemption statute.

 A case out of Virginia shows just how irrational that state’s law is.
 George Mason University, located in Northern Virginia just outside of Washington, D.C., passed a regulation prohibiting the carry of firearms not simply in university buildings but also at any university event.
-The Court of Appeals for the Fourth Circuit rejected a constitutional challenge to the law, holding that both university buildings and university events like football games were “sensitive places” where people congregate and are vulnerable.
+The Virginia Supreme Court rejected a constitutional challenge to the law, holding that both university buildings and university events like football games were “sensitive places” where people congregate and are vulnerable.
 The reason why George Mason could have such a reasonable regulation while the city of Charlottesville could not is because George Mason is an instrumentality of the state – not a city, town or county.

 States are not powerless to change their gun laws.
 All it takes is the courage to stand up to the gun lobby and the common sense to know that guns and public protests do not mix.
 Indeed, the events in Charlottesville last weekend prove that the combination is a recipe for disaster.
 Mayors and other local officials should demand that state legislatures temper their open-carry laws with a little common sense.